erkantur/motion_earth_orbit/readme.md

 python main.py --config config.yaml
 Documentation

-Provide links to detailed documentation, API references, and other resources to help users understand the project.

 Contributing

 If you would like to contribute to the project, please follow the contribution guidelines.